JasonASC4/quiz-4-corrections/README.md

 }
 Given the text printed to the console and the implied data types, which methods of the Scanner class should I use and how do I use them?

-The correct anwer is ( String name = s.nextLine(); int age = s.nextInt(); ) because the string is set equal to getSTring, this stores the user input and returns it as a string using s.nextInt().
+Correct Answer: ( String name = s.nextLine(); int age = s.nextInt(); ) because the string is set equal to getSTring, this stores the user input and returns it as a string using s.nextInt().

 Question 13: Consider the following method definition. public double randomNumber(int seed) { if (seed > 1000) { return Math.random() * seed; } else if (seed > 500) { return Math.random() * seed * -1; } } I keep getting an error message telling me that my method must return a value of type double.
 What's wrong with my code?:

-The correct answer is For seed values less than or equal to 500, the method does not return a value.
+Correct Answer: For seed values less than or equal to 500, the method does not return a value.
 This is because the if statements both have conditions where seed is more than 500, but there is no condition if that is not true.
 The other statements are not right about the code.